coveo/ui-kit/packages/quantic/README.md

 - All the tests will need to be under folder `cypress/integration`

-1. Start the local development server by running:
+First, start the local development server by running:

        npm run start

-1. To open cypress in browser mode, run:
+To open cypress in browser mode, run:

        npm run cypress:open

-2. To run all cypress tests in headless mode, run:
+To run all cypress tests in headless mode, run:

        npm run cypress:test